Ooey, Gooey Cheese Empanadas- SO YUM

 You can make all kinds of Costa Rican empanadas with different fillings: shredded beef, potato, bean, bean and cheese, fish.
 Yum!

 Empanadas are popular throughout Latin America, so you can pretty much find a local variation from any country.
-Many other countries make empanadas from a flour dough and then bake them, like these empandas mendocinas from Argentina.
+Many other countries make empanadas from flour dough and then bake them like these empandas mendocinas from Argentina.

-There are also tons of Costa Rican dessert empanadas- they aren’t fried and instead baked and filled with different kinds of fruit.
+There are also tons of Costa Rican dessert empanadas- they aren’t fried but instead baked and filled with different kinds of fruit.
 I love Pineapple Empanadas and Chiverre Empanadas.

 Costa Rican Empanadas – Serving Suggestions